-Dyslexia Center of Tulsa utilizes evidence-based research in the fields of occupational therapy, speech language pathology and reading to treat those with characteristics of dyslexia or are slow readers.
-Multi-sensory approaches are utilized to ensure the executive cognitive function skills, sensory processing and phonological processing skills are uniquely brought together to bring our clients to grade level reading.
+Dyslexia Center of Tulsa utilizes the Magnocellular Theory of Dyslexia evidence-based research in the fields of occupational therapy, speech language pathology and reading to treat those with characteristics of dyslexia, dysgraphia and ocular motor insufficiency.
+Multi-sensory approaches are utilized to ensure the executive cognitive function skills, sensory processing and phonological processing skills are uniquely brought together to bring our clients to grade-level reading.
 Here is how it works:

 1. Initial Evaluation

 - Identifies the characteristics most associated with the type and severity of dyslexia.

 - Assesses a child’s current skill level in reading, spelling and multiple cognitive functions (memory, visual-motor integration, etc.)

 QuickStart: This is a customized therapy plan with Dr. Penny Stack teaching three 90-minute parent and child one-on-one Zoom only sessions as well as treatment resources.
 This is ideal for the parent that wants to participate in teaching their child and do it on their time in their own home.

 FastTrack: This plan offers 5 hours of therapy per week (Zoom or in-person) with the Dyslexia Center of Tulsa team.
 This is ideal for parents who want to be hands-off in the learning process.

 Traditional Track: This plan includes 2 hours of therapy per week (Zoom or in-person).
 This includes 50% parent involvement and 50% of the Dyslexia Center of Tulsa team involvement.